marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 ## System Dependencies

-To check if you have all required tools:
+To check if you have all the required tools:

 ```make
 make doctor